githubpsyche/emergent-notes/installation_guide.md

 Go is the programming language that emergent is written in.
 The installer can be found at https://golang.org/dl/.

 ## Install GoGi
 GoGi is a 2D and 3D graphical user interface used by emergent.
-In your terminal, just execute the command `go get github.com/goki/gi` to install the package to your system.
+In your terminal, just execute within a restarted terminal the command `go get github.com/goki/gi` to install the package to your system.

 ## Install Leabra
 The leabra ra25 example code is intended to work as a reasonable starting point for creating one's own simulations.